 Paris Photo continues to gain momentum.
 This year, the return to the Grand Palais allows the fair to double its space compared to previous years.
 The publishing sector benefits from this expanded area, now beautifully situated on the galleries overlooking the main hall.
 On exhibition, designed as a pedagogical project, caught our attention.

-The exhibition is set to tour several European venues starting in September 2025: Photo Elysée in Lausanne, Folkwang Museum in Essen, Rencontres d’Arles, the Photographer’s Gallery in London, CNA in Luxembourg, Foto Arsenal in Vienna, and finally, the Institut pour la Photographie in Lille upon its reopening.
-Altogether, the project showcases over a hundred works across six sections, highlighting the rich diversity of this lesser-known genre to which many prominent photographers—both men and women—have contributed.
+The exhibition is set to tour several European venues starting in September 2025: Photo Elysée in Lausanne, Folkwang Museum in Essen, Rencontres d’Arles, the Photographer’s Gallery in London, CNA in Luxembourg, Foto Arsenal in Vienna, and finally, the Institut pour la photographie in Lille upon its reopening.
+Altogether, the project showcases over around hundred works across several sections, highlighting the rich diversity of this lesser-known genre to which many prominent photographers—both men and women—have contributed.
 For these artists, children’s photobooks serve as a catalyst, offering creative freedom.

 At the Grand Palais, visitors of all ages can preview these experiences through five themes: Learning through anthropomorphism, as celebrated by William Wegman (b.
 1943) with his famous Weimaraners; Framing with Tana Hoban (1917-2006), who always carried a cut-out bookmark to help people frame reality; Transforming with Claire Dé (b.
 1968), who creates numerous children’s books using studio photography; Drawing with Tomi Ungerer (1931-2019), who enhanced his graphic work with humorous collages from magazine cuttings; and Animating with Russian constructivists Alexander Rodchenko (1891-1956) and Varvara Stepanova (1894-1958).